BU-CLOUD-F20/Secure_MultiParty/README.md

 # 1. Visions and Goals of the Project:

 ## Vision Statement
-The Cloud Computing MPC team will perform benchmarking of the MPC implementation provided by the projects mentors/sponsors John Liagouris and Vasiliki Kalavri in order to provide insights on existing bottlenecks.
-From there, these bottlenecks will be examined to provide actionable performance improvements.
+This project aims to deploy a C-based implementation of a 3-party Secure Multi Party Computation program on the Mass Open Cloud under multiple cloud-based and simple bare-metal deployment configurations.
+After deployment, the project will analyse and compare the performance of these deployments using some standardized benchmarks.
+In addition, the project will try to optimize the cloud based implementations by exploring different design space alternatives for MPC and search for possible bottlenecks, tweaks and try to leverge cloud-environment to improve performance of the MPC on cloud.

 ## Goals
-Accomplishing this will include:
+A simplified breakdown of the project into high level goals includes:

+* Deployment of the Secure-MPC on multiple cloud-based and bare-metal platforms.
+* Functionality testing and verification of deployments.
-* Profiling the existing software on the [Massachusetts Open Cloud (MOC)](https://massopen.cloud/) under different deployment configurations.
+* Profiling and comparing each deployment configuration on [Massachusetts Open Cloud (MOC)](https://massopen.cloud/) with respect to some benchmark specifications.
-  * VMs (OpenStack)
-    * Different OS's?
-Different kernels under the same OS?
-  * Containers (OpenShift)
-  * Bare Metal (OpenStack)
-* Testing different communication configurations between computation parties
-  * Changing the settings for MPI
-  * Alternatives to MPI for communicating between processing parties?
-* Exploring alternatives to the current single-process per party paradigm
-  * Multiple pthreads
-  * OpenMP
-* Provide recreatable execution configurations and tests
-  * Create launching scripts or similar
-* Stretch goals
-  * Enable running MPC implementation on top of a BU developed Linux micro-kernel
-  * Evaluate performance of MPC with the micro-kernel
+* Design space exploration of the Secure MPC deployments to increase perfomance/benchmark scores.
+* Determining the best performing deployment configuration acrross all deployments done.

 **__Questions:__**
-* Is the final desired state meant to be "functionally the same" but with greater performance?
-  * If so, is there some performance metric either relative or absolute that we should target?
-    * Would that metric be based on some specific need (being able to do x many operations in y time)?
-      * If so, add to acceptance criteria section
-    * Canonical/reference tests to be used?
-Alternately, do these need to be developed or improved?
-  * If not, what additional functionality or utility must be provided?
-(Some examples/ideas follow)
 * Configuration/launch tools to recreate different run scenarios on the MOC?
   * Automated testing/profiling chain to gather new data with different changes?
   * Improved frontend?
-      * What is the current user interface and who can/can't make use of it?
+What is the current user interface and who can/can't make use of it?
     * Are we appropriately serving the target user audience?
 (Domain experts, outsiders, other?)
   * Improved backend?
-      * Different MPC evaluation?
-        * Change MPC primitives?
-        * Make modifications to derived MPC operators?
-        * Additional operators (extending functionality)?

 ---
 # 2. Users/Personas of the Project:

 ## Users/Personas of Interest
-The end-goal of this software is to be powerful and flexible enough to be attractive to non-MPC experts and provide a simple interface with greater performance than existing approachable software MPC alternatives.
-For the scope of this semester project however, we do not target a completely naïve user.
-Instead we require that a user be somewhat familiar with the concept of MPC.
-The goals are primarily performance oriented and are perhaps most appreciated by a more experienced user rather than a newcomer with no familiarity with the MPC offerings landscape.
+Since this is a deployment of a specialized MPC implementation as a research-output on the Mass Open Cloud, the quintenssential users of this project would be the initial MPC development team.

 ## Users/Personas List
+* John
+* Vasia
+* John and Vasia's Research Team
+* Further users may include
   * MOC Client using MPC
     * MPC non-expert sub-type
     * Cloud Computing non-expert sub-type
-* Researcher using MPC on MOC
+  * Researchers using MPC on MOC
     * Current project clients
     * Future researchers
     * Students
-* Other personas that may become relevant?
-  * Cloud Administrator?
+    * Cloud Administrator
     * Providers/Individuals acting as separate MPC parties/evaluators?

-**__Questions:__**
-* The above statement is conjecture, please confirm it...
-  * Are we targeting a specific lowest denominator of user?
-    * Non-MPC expert?
-    * Non-Hardware expert?
-    * Casual user?
-(Not familiar with software development)
-  * It would seem reasonable to separate long-term desired users and users targeted for the scope of this project.
-    * If we are unsure, it would seem wisest to divide into users certain to be targeted, possible targeted, and definitely not targeted.

 ---
 # 3. Scope and Features of the Project:

-MPC Profiling
-* Provide researcher insights into existing codebase
-  * Provide a "best" execution configuration for the existing codebase
+The project scope includes:

+* Deployment of the Secure MPC on the following platforms:
+  * Virtual Machines (using OpenStack)
+  * Containers (using OpenShift)
+  * Bare Metal Machines (using OpenStack)

+* Design space exploration of the Secure MPC deployments to increase perfomance/benchmark scores.
+  * Configuring MPI settings and trying different modes (sync. vs async.) to achieve minimal communication bottleneck.
+  * Testing communication protocols other than MPI to gain performance improvement.
+  * Exploring alternatives to the current single-process per party paradigm.
+     * Multithreading
+     * OpenMP
-  * Identify bottlenecks and other areas for improvement to the library as implemented.
+  * Identifying bottlenecks and other areas for improvement to the library as implemented.

+* Profiling and comparing the deployment configurations on [Massachusetts Open Cloud (MOC)](https://massopen.cloud/)
+  * Determining appropriate performance representative benchmark specifications and metrics for the MPC deployments
+  * Writing/Coding benchmark tests for each deployment.
+  * Measuring the benchmark scores.
+  * Generating a comparison report.

+* Generation of recreatable execution configurations and a generalized interface for the cloud deployments.
+  * Creating launching scripts,editing configuration files.
-* Provide greater ease of use/recreation of specific modes/tests
+  * Providing greater ease of use/recreation of specific modes/tests.
-  * Launching scripts/configuration files
-  * A GUI could be nice but is almost certainly out of scope as outside clients of the MPC are not the primary personas for this project.

-**__Questions:__**
-* This will need far more detail, answering the earlier questions will help to inform this section.
-* Once we know what users and what the user stories/envisioned high-level outcome is we can better ask questions concerning scope specifics...
+* Analysis of the various MPC implementations
+  * Functionality testing and verification of the deployments.
+  * Determining the best performing deployment configuration across all deployments made.

+* STRECH Features
+   * Evaluate performance of MPC implementation on top of a Linux micro-kernel

+The following are clearly being mentioned to be out of scope of this project:
+* A GUI for the Secure-MPC deployments (for outside clients who might want to use a generalized or configured version of the software).

 ---
 # 4. Solution Concept:
-*TODO - Add to this!*

 ## High-level Solution Outline
-* Use a diagram to illustrate a high-level concept of the solution
-  * Alternately, the appearance of the solution can be shown here if there is already an architectural diagram that exists for the project.
-  * Note: Consider using LucidChart since it is available to BU students.
-  * A walkthrough of the diagramed structure should exist.

-## Architectural Diagrams
+### Architectural Diagrams
 ![simple_mpc_arch](Images/simple_mpc_arch.png)

 *TODO - Diagram Ideas*